loncho95/Non_voters_USA/README.md

 Moreover, some notable similarities in the views of different statements among non-voters were that they tend to view society as becoming too soft and femenine and that the media is more interested in money than communicating the truth.
 Non-voters also tend believe that politicians do not care about them, at least in a higher proportion than regular voters.
 Another trend is that non-voters tend to have a higher perception that elections and public or government institutions have little impact on their lives.
 This is a significant concern, as it highlights a potential lack of engagement, trust, and probably *inclusion* in the democratic process.
 Finally, our dashboard strongly suggests a reason for not voting: a higher proportion of non-voters believe that, regardless of the election results, things will remain the same.
 This sentiment is less prevalent among regular voters.
 A key takeaway of this project is that future analyses need to delve even more into more characteristics of non-voters, not only more qualitatively, but also they need to study the interaction between the democratic system and the citizens.
+More personally, we feel that we achieved the majority of our goals and grew wiser, more knowledgeable, and more skilfull, so we are satisfied with our results.

 ### The *Resources* folder: